-It was also highlighted in the previous year that the medium term financial outlook showed an anticipated deficit emerging over the life of the forecast culminating in an estimated deficit of £9.0m for the financial year 2022-23.

-However, the Police Precept and Budget was agreed by the Police and Crime Panel on 1 February 2019 which demonstrated that by increasing the precept by the maximum allowed and through the prudent use of reserves the medium term financial outlook now showed a balanced position over the life of the forecast which was until 31 March 2024.
+It was also highlighted in the previous year that the medium term financial outlook showed an anticipated deficit emerging over the life of the forecast.
+However, the Police Precept and Budget was agreed by the Police and Crime Panel on 5 February 2020 which demonstrated that by increasing the precept by the maximum allowed, and through the prudent use of reserves, the medium term financial outlook now showed a balanced position over the life of the forecast which was until 31 March 2024.

-This therefore addresses the risk that was raised in last year's Annual Governance Statement.
-However, this position will be reviewed and updated on a regular basis and is likely to change over time given uncertainty about the impact of Brexit and the impending Comprehensive Spending Review.
+However, this position will be reviewed and updated on a regular basis and is likely to change over time given uncertainty about the impact of the Covid 19 pandemic, Brexit and the impending Comprehensive Spending Review.